Fidelis-Mayaba-II-Cheelo/Fidelis-Mayaba-II-Cheelo/README.md

 Welcome to my GitHub!

 I’m currently completing my Bachelor’s degree in Information Technology, with a strong focus on backend development using Python and relational databases.
-I enjoy building systems that are not only functional but also scalable, efficient, and cleanly designed — especially for solving real-world problems.
+Building systems that are not only fully funtional but  highly scalable too is my go to hobby.I guees FIDTECH is your solution now!

 ---